kndt84/scorer-traffic-counter-speed-measurement/README.md

 Python 3.5 or above

 ## Usage
-Execute the script with the SCORER Traffic Counter output log and distance as arguments as shown below.
+Execute the script with the SCORER Traffic Counter output log and distance as shown below.

 ```
 # arguments: measure.py [csvfile] [distance(metre)]